 At the time of project assessment, the amount of funding to be awarded will be determined by the potential of the project to generate net revenue over a specific reference period.
 European funding is offered on the basis that the grant covers the minimum amount of funding necessary to enable the project to proceed.
 Where net revenue can be anticipated, the grant offered from the Programme shall be reduced in advance, to take into account the project's ability to generate net revenue.
 Net revenues should be determined in advance.
 However, where it is objectively not possible to determine net revenue in advance, the Programme will monitor the actual amount of revenue generated by the project.
-The net revenue generated within three years of the completion of a project, or by 2024 whichever is the earlier, will be deducted from the grant award.
+The net revenue generated within three years of the completion of a project, or by February 28th 2025 whichever is the earlier, will be deducted from the grant award.
+N.B.
+The date February 28th 2025 still applies in case of projects availing of grace periods approved by SEUPB.